Best and Affordable Mental Health Counseling Programs in California

 Chapman University

 Chapman University offers two graduate programs through its Attallah College of Educational Studies that prepare students for the LPCC credential.
-The Master of Arts (MA) in Counseling: Professional Clinical Counseling is a 60-unit, campus-based program that provides the academic and clinical training required for LPCC licensure, including coursework across the 13 core content areas and supervised practicum and internship experiences.
-Chapman also offers the Master of Arts (MA) in Educational Technology: Professional Clinical Counseling, a 60-unit program that integrates training in technology-enhanced learning with clinical counseling coursework.
+The Master of Arts (MA) in Counseling: Professional Clinical Counseling (PCC) is a 60-unit, campus-based program that provides the academic and clinical training required for LPCC licensure, including coursework across the 13 core content areas and supervised practicum and internship experiences.
+Chapman also offers the Master of Arts (MA) in Educational Technology: PCC, a 60-unit program that integrates training in technology-enhanced learning with clinical counseling coursework.
 Both programs are designed to prepare graduates for APCC registration with the California Board of Behavioral Sciences (BBS) and eventual full LPCC licensure upon completion of post-degree supervised hours and examinations.

 California State University-Fullerton